Veritas NetBackup™ for OpenStack Administrator's Guide

 Managing backup hosts

-The backup host is only supported on RHEL Linux systems.
+The backup host is supported on RHEL and SUSE operating systems.
 See http://www.netbackup.com/compatibility.

 Backup host must not be used as a shared client, wherein the media server or client you are using cannot associate with multiple master servers.